 Room types: Multi-Share (Female), Multi-Share (Male)

-Dinner cruise on the Danube river in Budapest: from €35
+-Dinner cruise on the Danube river: from €35

 Legend has it a dragon had to be slain in order for Kraków to be built.
 Bit tougher than the usual council approvals, no?
 Today we’ll meet Poland's beating heart – and the largest medieval town square in Europe – on a walking tour.
 Buff up on history at Wawel Castle, feed the ducks on the banks of the Wisla, then try a few glasses of mead after dinner.